alimoorreza/CS167-SP25-Notebook-1/README.md

 6. **Do something cool**.
 Using the Pokemon dataset, get creative and show me something about the dataset.
 Use a text cell to explain what you did.
  - *Need some help getting started here?
 Try asking a question about the dataset and see if you can use Python and Pandas to answer the question*

 Use a Markup cell to put your name at the top of the file.
-Submit this assignment through the CodePost link (find it on Blackboard).
+Submit this assignment on __Blackboard__.

 ## :white_check_mark: Grading:
 I will update the following rubric with your grade after you have completed the assignment.